 Have you gained weight over the Holidays?
-Are you looking for an easy way to drop those pounds fast?
+Here are six easy ways to drop those pounds fast!

 Are you one of the countless people who tend to overindulge in good food over the Holiday Season?

 If so, then there usually comes a time shortly after the Holidays have ended when you stop and notice that you have gained a little bit of extra weight over the past couple of months.

 This is common and usually always happens to people around Holiday time when sweets and other rich, high calorie foods that you don’t normally eat are easily at your disposal.